 Owing to the nature of the academy trust and the composition of the board of trustees being drawn from local public and private sector organisations, transactions may take place with organisations in which the trustees have an interest.
-All transactions involving such organisations are conducted in accordance with the requirements of the AFH and in accordance with the academy trust's financial regulations and normal procurement procedures relating to connected and related party transactions.
+All transactions involving such organisations are conducted in accordance with the requirements of the AFH, including notifying the ESFA of all transactions made on or after 1 April 2019 and obtaining their approval where required, and with the academy trust's financial regulations and normal procurement procedures relating to connected and related party transactions.
 The following related party transactions took place in the financial period.

 LiveWire CIC is the community interest company that runs libraries and leisure centres on behalf of Warrington Borough Council.
 P Taylor is a trustee at the academy and a board member of LiveWire CIC.
-During the year, Birchwood Community Academy Trust paid £10,000 (2017: £5,000) in relation to facility costs of the Sports Hall which is part of a building shared with Live Wire and received £13,000 (2017: £nil) towards the facility costs of the library.
-No amounts were owed by or to the academy trust at the year end.
+During the year, Birchwood Community Academy Trust paid £7,000 (2018: £10,000) in relation to facility costs of the Sports Hall which is part of a building shared with Live Wire and received £15,000 (2018: £13,000) towards the facility costs of the library. £15,000 (2018: £nil) was owed to the academy trust at the year end.

-In entering into these transactions, the academy trust has complied with the requirements of the Academies Financial Handbook 2017.
+In entering into these transactions, the academy trust has complied with the requirements of the Academies Financial Handbook 2018.